KiwanoEngine/Kiwano/README.md

 It's still under heavy developing.
 I write it and use it to developy my own tiny games.

+You can move to [Kiwano Demos](https://github.com/Nomango/KiwanoDemos) repository to see how to use Kiwano implement simple games.

 More docs and examples will be added later.

+## Install

+### Dev Environment

+- Win8 or Greater (Win10 recommended)
+- Visual Studio 2015 or Greater

+### Install with NuGet

+1. Open your Visual Studio solution
+2. In Solution Explorer, right-click `References` and choose `Manage NuGet Packages`
+3. Select the `Browse` tab, search for `kiwano`, select that package in the list, and select Install
+4. Have a good trip with Kiwano !

+### Install with source code

+1. Clone or download source code from Github repository
+2. Open your Visual Studio solution, right-click your solution in Solution Explorer, select `Add` and then `Existing item`
+3. Select `.vcxproj` files in /projects folder which you downloaded in 1st step
+4. Right-click your project and choose `Properties`, select C\C++ => General, add the root directory of kiwano project to the `Additional include directory` field
+5. Right-click `References` and choose `Add Reference`, select `kiwano` project
+6. Now you can build your own applications based on Kiwano source code !

 ## Features
 * Scene management